-In the public hospital the surgery is usually performed by a registrar (doctor training in urological surgery) but I will be supervising and responsible for your care.
+In the public hospital the surgery is usually performed by a registrar (doctor training in urological surgery).
+A consultant surgeon will be responsible for your care (not necessarily me).
 There are no fees for surgery in the public hospital.
 However, there is a waiting list.
 You position on the waiting list will be based on the severity of your condition.
 Your follow up visits after surgery will be in my office where you initially saw with me.
 Catheter or stent removal will be done in the public hospital outpatient clinic.

-In the private system I will perform your surgery personally and will also look after you if you are admitted to stay in the hospital.
+In the private hospital system, I will perform your surgery personally and will also look after you if you are admitted to stay in the hospital.
 All follow up appointments will be in my office.

-Surgical fees are set by the Australian Medical Association (AMA) and a certain portion is usually not covered by your health fund.
+Surgical fees are set by the Australian Medical Association (AMA) and a certain portion is not covered by your health fund.
 This is known as “the gap”.
-We aim for informed financial consent (IFC) 100% of the time and hence you will be informed of all surgical costs prior to the surgery.
+You will be informed of all out of pocket surgical costs prior to the surgery.
 There may be other charges from the anaesthetist, the hospital, radiology and pathology.

 If you have any questions or concerns please contact my office.

 Please read the information below to learn more about how much will it cost?